-So, in the same spirit of last-ditch optimism, here are some tips on how to rescue a sponsorship in five minutes.
+So, in the spirit of last-ditch optimism, here are some tips on how to rescue a sponsorship in five minutes.

 The first thing you need to do is understand why they are planning to exit.
 There are many possible reasons, some which may be salvageable and some that probably aren’t:

-If it’s in the “probably not” category, try to make the best of a bad situation and ask for referals and/or references.
+If it’s in the “probably not” category, try to make the best of a bad situation and ask for referrals and/or references.
 If it’s in the “possibly salvageable” category, move to the next step.